 If you’re an HR leader looking to retain your best talent and get the best possible results from your workforce, measuring metrics such as employee engagement and experience will allow you to see what a difference they can make to your business’s performance over time if they are worked on and improved.

 These metrics also allow you to better demonstrate to senior management/the Board how important it is to, and why you should, prioritise employee engagement and experience.
-For a more in-depth look at employee engagement and experience drivers, download our brand-new eBook: Employee Engagement & Experience – A measurement and metrics framework.
+For a more in-depth look at employee engagement drivers and experience drivers, download our brand-new eBook: Employee Engagement & Experience – A measurement and metrics framework.

 If you are looking to start implementing employee engagement surveys or would like to send them out on a more frequent basis to ensure you are receiving moment-in-time results, get in touch today to see how the WorkBuzz platform can help you create a happier and more inclusive workforce: email@example.com.